dindinw/mybox/README.md

 MYBOX
 =====

-The MYBOX toolset is a developer tool to help to build, manage, custimoze and preversion VMs, It's support Oralce VirtualBox now.
+The MYBOX toolset is command-line tool to help developer to build, manage, custimoze and preversion VMs, It provide both of file deployment way like [Vagrent][1], and fine-grained control commands to the single VM.

+It's support Oralce VirtualBox for local virtualization provider now.
+It will support VMware vSphere and OpenStack in the future version.

 The MYBOX toolset is very similar to [Vagant][1].
 Actually The idear of MYBOX is just learn from the Vagarnt.
 So why we need another tool if here is vagrant already?

 One simple answer to the question is : It's just for fun.
 I create the tool as my owned version of Vagrant to satisfy my little desire of controling :-)

-Another more serious answer is :
+Another more serious answer is , I would like that:

+  *  *It should be small in size*

-  * MYBOX is light-weight, the main part is just a single BASH script.
-The size is just 100KB+ (Although in Windows Platform, the package is 11M+, most because some mingw binary is shipped, such as bash, sed, awk etc.)
+  MYBOX is very light-weight, the main part is just a single BASH script.
+The size is just 100KB+ (Although in Windows Platform, the package is 11MB+, most because some mingw binary is shipped, such as bash, sed, awk etc.)

+  *  *It should provide more fine-grained commmand-lines*

-  * The Vagrant is very good on discribe your deployemnt of VMs in a single config file ([_Vagrantfile_][2]), and share the file to re-build a entrire same enviorment for developer. the Idea is just awesome!
-But I would like to add some more fine-grained control under single Node/VM on programming ways, so that I can control my Nodes/VMs either by a config file or by command line directly.
+  The Vagrant is very good on discribe your deployemnt of VMs in a single config file ([_Vagrantfile_][2]), and share the file to re-build a entrire same enviorment for developer. the Idea is just awesome!
+But I would like to add some more fine-grained control under single Node/VM in a programming-friendly way, so that user can control his or her own Nodes/VMs either by a config file or by command line directly.

+  *  *The VMware and OpenStack should be supported (free:-))*

-  * It'same that The Vagrant's [vmware provider][3] is need to pay a license.
+  It seems that The Vagrant's [vmware provider][3] is need to pay a license.
 Unfortunately, I readly want the Vagrant-like mechanics can also work for vsphere. and even-more, the OpenStack.
 (The support of Vmware and Openstack will be consider in MYBOX V2. becuase I would like to rewrite the MYBOX V2 by using an higher level language than BASH.)

 [1]:http://www.vagrantup.com